 In our day and age, every review, social media post, or other user-generated content has the potential to go viral.
-And leveraging customer feedback has become a no-brainer strategy for businesses wanting to improve CX, inspire brand loyalty, and increase revenue.
+And leveraging customer feedback has become a leading strategy for businesses to improve CX, inspire brand loyalty, and increase revenue.

 Tracking CX & CS metrics such as Customer Satisfaction Scores will help you measure customer happiness while providing you quantitative & qualitative actionable data for future improvement and growth.